 Activate the “Laboratory” button in the popup menu.
 That should open the SAS Graphics Accelerator Laboratory page in Google Chrome.

-Activate the “Create Table” button at the top of the Laboratory page.
+On the Tables page, activate the “Create Table” button at the top of the Laboratory page.
 That should open the Create Table page.

 On the Create Table page, specify the number of columns and rows that will be in your table and then activate the Next button.
 For example, if your student collected leaves from five different species of trees then you should create a table with two columns and five rows.